The Advantages of Heat Treating CNC Machined Parts

 Challenges of Heat Treating CNC Machined Parts

-At our Denver machine shop, we use the vacuum method for heat-treated parts.
-We prefer this method because:
+At our Colorado machine shop, we take a different approach by using the vacuum method for heat treating.
+We prefer this method because it offers several distinct advantages:

 Why Rely on Focused on Machining for Heat Treating CNC Machined Parts?

 Any machine shop can offer heat treating, but that doesn’t mean they’re doing it right.
-Your best bet is to rely on a shop like Focused on Machining that will never just place a part in the oven and hope for the best.
-Here’s what we offer our customer:
+Your best bet is to rely on an AS9100 machine shop like Focused on Machining that will never just place a part in the oven and hope for the best.
+We manage heat treating through our expert vendor network, delivering high-quality parts with fast turnaround times.
+Here’s what we offer our customers:

 • Tight tolerance furnaces